 Counseling Psychology is a recognized specialty within professional psychology, the practice of which requires a specific knowledge base attained through coordinated education and training.
 As such, anybody interested in pursuing a career as a counseling psychologist should make their national psychology association or representative body a first port of call for information, advice and guidance.

-This section of the counseling-psychology page contains information links for anybody interested in becoming a counseling psychologist, or anybody wanting to find out more about what counseling-psychologists do.
+With this in mind, I've provided information links for anybody interested in becoming a counseling psychologist, or anybody wanting to find out more about what counseling psychologists do.

 The Society of Counseling-Psychology Division 17: The American Psychological Association